-State Allocations and Program Areas.
-As Section 223(c) of the JJDP Act requires, OJJDP will reduce a state's FY 2015 allocation by 20 percent for each of the core requirements with which the state was determined to be not in compliance for FY 2015 funding.
-States should plan their FY 2015 expenditures using the correctly reduced amounts from their FY 2015 allocations.
-Find the FY 2015 allocations here.
+State allocations and program areas.
+As required under the JJDP Act at 42 U.S.C. §5633(c), OJJDP will reduce a state's FY 2016 allocation by 20 percent for each of the core requirements with which the state was determined not to be in compliance for FY 2016 funding.
+States should plan their FY 2016 expenditures using the allocations that reflect any reductions required based on their noncompliance with one or more of the core requirements.
+You may find the FY 2016 allocations here.
 The Formula Grants program areas can be found in Appendix B.

-Indian Tribe Pass-Through.
-The required amount of the American Indian passthrough represents the minimum dollars a state must pass through to tribes that perform law enforcement functions and that agree to attempt to comply with sections 223(a)(11), (12), and (13) of the JJDP Act (the DSO, separation, and jail removal requirements).
+Indian tribe pass-through.
+The required amount of the American Indian tribal passthrough represents the minimum dollars a state must pass through to tribes that perform law enforcement functions and that agree to attempt to comply with the provisions of the JJDP Act at 42 U.S.C. §5633(a)(11), (12), and (13) (the DSO, separation, and jail removal requirements).
 Although this amount is based on a statutory formula, in many instances, it may be insufficient to support effective juvenile justice and delinquency prevention activities.
 Therefore, where appropriate, OJJDP encourages the states to pass through greater amounts.
 In addition, OJJDP advises states to encourage tribes to apply for a discretionary grant under OJP's Coordinated Tribal Assistance Solicitation.
-FY 2015 state pass-through amounts will be posted online here, when available.
+FY 2016 state pass-through amounts will be posted online here, when available.
 OJJDP will notify the state juvenile justice specialists at that time.
-For reference, the FY 2014 Indian tribal passthrough amount is available on the web page mentioned above.
+For reference, the prior year Indian tribal pass- through amount is available on the web page here.

-Note: Total costs that the state specifies in its complete budget must match the amount it provides in the Estimated Funding section of the Project Information screen in GMS.
+Note: Total costs that the state specifies in its complete budget must match the amount it provides in the "Estimated Funding" section of the "Project Information" screen in GMS.
 All funds listed in the budget will be subject to audit.

-2. Budget Narrative.
-The Budget Narrative should thoroughly and clearly describe every category of expense listed in the Budget Detail Worksheet.
-Proposed budgets are expected to be complete, reasonable and allowable, cost effective, and necessary for project activities.
+- b.
+Budget Narrative.
+The "Budget Narrative" should thoroughly and clearly describe every category of expense listed in the "Budget Detail Worksheet" in Appendix F. Proposed budgets are expected to be complete, reasonable and allowable, cost-effective, and necessary for project activities.
 The narrative should be mathematically sound and correspond with the information and figures provided in the Budget Detail Worksheet.
-The narrative should explain how the applicant estimated and calculated all costs and how they are relevant to the completion of the proposed project.
+The narrative should explain how the applicant estimated and calculated allcosts and how they are relevant to the completion of the proposed project.
 The narrative may include tables for clarification purposes but need not be in a spreadsheet format.
-As with the Budget Detail Worksheet, the Budget Narrative should be broken down by year.

-Non-Competitive Procurement Contracts In Excess of Simplified Acquisition Threshold.
-If an applicant proposes to make one or more noncompetitive procurements of products or services, where the non-competitive procurement will exceed the simplified acquisition threshold (also known as the small purchase threshold), which is currently set at \$150,000, the application should address the considerations outlined in the Financial Guide.
+As with the Budget Detail Worksheet, the Budget Narrative should be for the current award year. - c.
+Noncompetitive procurement contracts in excess of simplified acquisition threshold.
+If an applicant proposes to make one or more noncompetitive procurements of products or services, where the noncompetitive procurement will exceed the simplified acquisition threshold (also known as the small purchase threshold), which is currently set at \$150,000, the application should address the considerations outlined in the DOJ Grants Financial Guide. - d.
+Preagreement costs.

-Preagreement Costs.
 For information on preagreement costs, see "Preagreement Cost Approvals" under Section B. Federal Award Information.